The transcriptional landscape underlying larval development and metamorphosis in the Malabar grouper (Epinephelus malabaricus)

 The manuscript needs proper editing and is not complete.
 Some wordings lack precision and make it difficult to follow (e.g. line 98 "we assembled a chromosome-scale genome of ..." should read instead "we assembled a chromsome-scla genome sequence of ...".
 Also, panel Figure 2E is missing.

-We will make the suggested change of adding “sequence”.
+We made the suggested change of adding “sequence” in lines 32 and 121.
 Concerning additional changes, we have carefully edited our manuscript and looked for any incomplete sections.
 Unfortunately, it is difficult to see what other issues are being raised here without any further information.
-And the example given is not helpful to ascertain what other changes may be necessary, since we cannot see any problem with the sentence “we assembled a chromosome-scale genome of” as this phrase is widely used in many similar publications.

 The shortcomings of the manuscripts are not limited to the writing style, and important technical and technological information is missing or not clear enough, thereby preventing a proper evaluation of the resolution of the genomic resources provided:

-No fertilised eggs or embryos have been sequenced, individual tissues derived from juvenile fish were used for the genome annotation and whole larval fish for the developmental analysis.
-We will specify in the figures and text that the results shown are from whole larvae, and add more detail to the material and methods section about which type of sample was analysed in which way.
+No fertilised eggs or embryos have been sequenced.
+The individual tissues derived from juvenile fish were used for the genome annotation only, using ISOseq.
+The whole larval fish were used for the developmental analysis using RNAseq, as well as the genome annotation.
+We have added additional information in the figures and text that the results shown are from whole larvae, and added more detail to the material and methods section about which type of sample was analysed in which way.

 The differences could be due to different structure of fish tissues and therefore different hormone extraction efficiency, different hormone measurement protocols, different fish physiology, different fish size (e.g., the weighting of tiny grouper larvae is difficult and less precise than in convict tang).
 What is important is not the absolute level but the relative level, which shows the change within different larval stages of a species with identical extraction and measurement protocols.
 Which means our data is internally consistent and coherent with what the grouper literature says.